reactjs/rfcs/text/0000-custom-events.md

 2. ✅ the validators should change to something that can handle the new data type
 3. ❌ the `onChange` callback must handle the api exposed by `DatePicker`

-At this point, there are a couple of options available to each group of developers (developers of the `useValidatedInput` hook, and consumers of the hook).
+At this point, there are a couple of options available to each group of developers (developers of the `useValidatedInput` hook, and consumers of the hook) to handle the difference in the `onChange` API.

 1. The developers of the hook can accept a "strategy" function to read values from the `onChange` event

-> ❌ Interop exhibit 1.
+> ❌ Interop issue exhibit 1.
 There has to be a strategy that is injected to properly handle the event.
 This is adding some code complexity

 ```ts
 const propsToMonitorChanges = useValidatedInput({